Treasurys Strengthen as Data Show Slow Wage Growth

-U.S. government bonds strengthened Friday as the latest jobs report showed soft wage growth for workers, bolstering the view that stubbornly weak inflation could cause the Federal Reserve to slow down the pace of its interest-rate increases.
+A rally in U.S. government bonds picked up further momentum Friday as the latest jobs report showed soft wage growth for workers, bolstering the view that stubbornly weak inflation could cause the Federal Reserve to slow down the pace of its interest-rate increases.

 Continue Reading Below